Non-local correlation effects due to virtual spin-flip processes in itinerant electron ferromagnets: Theory

-With the magnon propagator $\mathcal{V}_{e-m}$ playing the role of the effective interaction, the equations \ref{eqn_GVeff} convey a compelling physical picture of the electron-magnon scattering in solids.
+However, due to the high numerical cost of the TDDFT susceptibility, this approach is only viable for fixed $\vb*{k}$ and energies close to the Fermi energy.
+Hence, the magnon-pole approximation (discussed in the chapter \ref{chap_magnon-pole}) was used for all following results unless otherwise noted.
+With the magnon propagator $\mathcal{V}_{e-m}$ playing the role of the effective interaction, equations \ref{eqn_GVeff_TDDFT} convey a compelling physical picture of the electron-magnon scattering in solids.
 Electrons (holes) in a given state can emit a magnon and decay into another electron (hole) state of opposite spin providing energy and momentum differences between the initial and the final particle states are accounted for by this magnon.
 Furthermore, due to the prevalence of up-to-down magnon processes over the down-to-up ones, in strong ferromagnets, effectively, only down electrons and up holes interact with the spin-flip excitations, respectively loosing and gaining energy in this process.
 The above observations allow us to justify the deployment of the TDDFT quantities in the MBPT scheme.

 A magnon corresponds to the transverse fluctuations of the magnetization $\delta m$.
 In the spirit of the TDDFT, these fluctuations give rise to the fluctuating exchange-correlation potential (the transverse magnetic field in the case of a collinear ground state and the ALSDA) while the potential is given by the exchange-correlation kernel $K_{\text{xc}}$, such that $\delta B^\pm_{\text{xc}} = K_{\text{xc}} \delta m^\pm$.
 We note that the very same relationship governs calculations of the enhanced susceptibility in the susceptibility Dyson equation, eq. \ref{eqn_susc_dyson}.
 Thus, the abstract concept of electron-magnon scattering is reinterpreted as the interaction of the electron with the space- and time-dependent fluctuating exchange-correlation field associated with the magnon \cite{Kukkonen1979}.
 In the case of the TDDFT this field is straightforwardly given as $K_{\text{xc}} \delta m^\pm$ where $K_{\text{xc}}$ naturally plays the role of the interaction vertex in our equations.
 Recall that equivalent interpretation appears in quantum electrodynamics \cite{Feynman1998} where the interaction of an electron and photon can be understood as the interaction of the electron with the electromagnetic field corresponding to this photon.

 Let us, however, recall that the equations \ref{eqn_GVeff} are obtained upon including only the minimal set of diagrams involving scattering of electron-hole pairs of opposite spins.
 Therefore, while the exchange of virtual magnons appears to be a dominating contribution of spin fluctuations on the band structure in itinerant magnets, it is necessarily only an approximate, albeit compelling model.